ianrae/play-sprig/README.md

     ....
     {"sprig_id":2,....

 *sprig_id*s can be integers or strings.
-They must be unique within each model.
+They must be unique within each model.  sprig_ids are not persisted to the database.

 #### Ordering
 Sprig manages dependencies between models automatically.
 In our example models, User has an Address property.
-Sprig will load Address before User, so that Address's database-genereated *id* is available when user.address is set.
+Sprig loads Address before User, so that Address's database-genereated *id* is available when user.address is set.

-Sprig will raise an exception if a circular dependency is detected.
+Sprig raises an exception if a circular dependency is detected.

 ### Loaders
-Sprig's default loader will load data into models with getters and setters.
+Sprig's default loader loads data into models with getters and setters.
 It uses Spring's BeanWrapperImpl.

-If you have public fields, define a custom loader and override the *parse* method.
+If your model has publics fields instead of getters and setters, then create a custom loader.
+Override the *parse* method like this:

     @Override
     public void parse(User obj, Map<String,Object> map)